WICG/bfcache-not-restored-reason/NotRestoredReason.md

 5. Reasons blocking BFCache (can be empty)
 6. Child frames

-For cross-origin frames, this can report
+For cross-origin frames, this should report